-Your F irst Na ame and Initial Las t Name Social Security N umber Total Number of Qualifyi Grades K-12 (also enter the left of line 27 of Form in the boxes to Household Income 1 L Federal adjusted gross income (from federal line 37 of Form 1040 or line 21 of Form 1040A) Nontaxable Social Security and/or Railroad Retirement Board benefits received and not included in line 1 above (include amounts deducted for Medicare premiums) 3 Deduction for payments made to an IRA, Keogh, Simplified Employee Pension (SEP) or SIMPLE plan (add lines 28 and 32 of federal Form 1040 or from line 17 of Form 1040A) 4 Total welfare received, including MFIP (Minnesota Family Investment Program), MSA (Minnesota Supplemental Aid), SSI (Supplemental Security Income), GA (General Assistance) and GRH (Group Residential Housing) 4 5 Additional nontaxable income-such as contributions to a 401(k) or deferred compensation plan (see instructions).
-Enter total and type(s) of income below 6 Household income.
-Add lines 1 throu igh 5 (if result is zero o or less, enter 0) .
-6 If you have one or two qualifying children and line 6 is \$37,500 or more, STOP HERE; you do not qualify. - ou have more than two qualifying child alifying Education Expenses-See pag A-1st Child B-2nd Child C-3rd Child In o columns A-C, list the expenses paid in 201 2 Qualify ing Child's Name each qualifying child separately.
-If you hav Security Number parate sheet that shows lines 7-12 for eac K-12 Grade(s) in kpenses Incurred ado ditional child.
-Date of Birth School Attended: 7 Fees for enrichment or academic cla • Fees for enrichment or academic classes taken outside the regular school day or school year, including all-day kindergarten.
-Do not include private school tuition.
-List o Education Expenses 8 Fees for individual instruction by a qu the regular school day or year, such a the name of each instructor or organi s tutoring or music less sons.
-Enter 8 9 Purchases of required school materia notebooks, etc. You must have itemi 10 Purchases or rentals of musical instruschool day.
-Enter type and cost of each 11 Transportation costs paid to others from Enter transportation provider: 12 Add lines 7 through 11 for each colu mn 12 13 Add line 12 for all columns 15 5 Add line 13 and line 14 16 Multiply line 15 by 75% (.75) Credit Amount 17 17 If your household income on line 6 is: \$33,500 or less, multiply the number of qualifying children in grades K-12 by \$1,000 more than \$33,500, complete the worksheet on back 18 Amount from line 16 or line 17, whichever is less .
-10 Full-year residents: Also enter this amount on line 27 of Form M1 Ö та here and on line 27 of Form M1.
-However, if your Minnesota gross income is less than \$9,750, see instructions; enter result from step 5 of worksheet here: and enter step 6 on line 19 19 You must enter the number of your nualifying children in the hox provide d on line 27 of Fo rm M1
+Your First Na ame and Initial Last Name Social Security N Social Security Number Total Number of Qualifying Children in Grades K-12 (also enter in the boxes to the left of line 27 of Form M1): 1 Federal adjusted gross incom ne (from line 37 d of federal Form 1040 or line 2 21 of Form 1040A .)
+1 Household Income 2 Nontaxable Social Security and/or Railroad Retirement Board benefits received and not included in line 1 above (include amounts deducted for Medicare premiums) 3 3 Deduction for payments made to an IRA, Keogh, Simplified Employee Pension (SEP) or SIMPLE plan (add lines 28 and 32 of federal Form 1040 or from line 17 of Form 1040A) 4 upple- I Housing) 4 5 Additional nontaxable income or deferred compensation pla 5 6 Household income.
+Add lines 1 through 5 (if r esult is zero or less, enter 0) 6 If you have one or two qualifying children and line 6 is \$37,500 or more, STOP HERE; you do not qualify. - ou have more than two qualifyi alifying Education Expenses- A-1st Child B-2nd Child C-3rd Child Education Expenses In o columns A-C, list the expenses pa id in 2011 Qualifying Child's Name each qualifying child separately.
+If penses for more than three childre Child's Social Security Number parate sheet that shows lines 7-1: ' K-12 Grade(s) in Which Expenses Incurred ado ditional child.
+Date of Birth Type of School Attended: Public, Private or Home School 7 Fees for enrichment or acade mic classes take en outside the regular school day or school year, including all-day kindergarten.
+Do not include private school tuition n.
+List organizati on and type of class: 8 Fees for individual instruction the regular school day or year the name of each instructor o , such as tutoring structor taught outside g or music lessons.
+Enter ion 8 Educat 9 Purchases of required school notebooks, etc. You must hav ooks, paper, pencils, 10 Purchases or rentals of music school day.
+Enter type and cos 11 Transportation costs paid to c Enter transportation provider 12 Add lines 7 through 11 for ea ch column 12 Add line 12 for all columns Personal computer hardware and educational software expenses, not to exceed \$200.
+(Do not include monthly service fees for Internet access) 15 Credit Amount Multiply line 15 by 75% (.75) \$33,500 or less, multiplymore than \$33,500, comp the number of qu 17 18 8 Amount from line 16 or line 17, whichever is less.
+Full-year residents: Also enter this amount on line 27 of Form M1 19 Part-year residents and nonresidents: Multiply line 18 by line 25 of Schedule M1NR.
+Enter the result S ±3 here and on line 27 of Form M1.
+However, if your Minnesota gross income is less than \$9,500, see instructions; enter result from step 5 of worksheet here: and enter step 6 on line 19 19 You must enter the number of of your qualifying children in the hox provide d on line 27 of Fo orm M1